 Next, Moses and Aaron arrived in Egypt and came to the sons of Israel, telling them all that Yahweh had spoken.
 The Israelites did not meet these words with, “Who is Yahweh?”
 Instead we are told, “the people believed; and they heard that Yahweh had visited the sons of Israel, and that he had seen their affliction; and they bowed down and worshipped (Exod.
 4:31).”

 All of these statements reveal that Moses and the Israelites were already fully aware of who Yahweh was.
-More importantly, they also show the attitude of Moses and Yahweh’s anger toward it.
+More importantly, they also show the attitude of Moses and Yahweh’s anger toward him.
 This anger was further accentuated after Moses spoke to Pharaoh.
 Instead of listening to Yahweh’s command, Pharaoh placed the Israelites under an even heavier state of servitude than had previously existed.

 As a result, the overseers of the Israelites came to Moses and Aaron complaining that it was their fault that Pharaoh now sought to kill their people.
 Upset by these words and the turn of events, Moses returned to Yahweh and complained that Yahweh’s word had not been fulfilled: